Published On: Sat, Aug 21st, 2021

 By: Robert S Weinroth

 Did you know that traditional and electric bikes on the roadway are vehicles with the same rights and responsibilities as motorized vehicles?
-In Florida, new bicycle regulations went into effect on July 1st! .
+In Florida, new bicycle regulations went into effect on July 1st!
 These new regulations include how bicyclists ride on county streets.
+If you are also planning to ride your bike in Fox River Bike Trail or in any bike trails or parks, make sure that you always practice bike safety to avoid accidents and fully enjoy the experience.

 The following is a summary of the rules of the road.

-(1) The driver of a vehicle overtaking a bicycle or other non-motorized vehicle or an electric bicycle occupying the same travel lane or occupying a bicycle lane must pass must pass at a safe distance of not less than 3 feet or, if such movement cannot be safely accomplished, must remain at a safe distance behind until the driver can safely pass at a distance of not less than 3 feet and must safely clear the overtaken bicycle or other non-motorized vehicles, unless the bicycles or other non-motorized vehicles occupy a separated bicycle lane.
-Pedestrians or cyclists who got injured by a negligent driver may seek the services of a personal injury attorney to help them get compensated for their injuries and other damages.
+(1) The driver of a vehicle overtaking a bicycle or other non-motorized vehicle or an e bike occupying the same travel lane or occupying a bicycle lane must pass must pass at a safe distance of not less than 3 feet or, if such movement cannot be safely accomplished, must remain at a safe distance behind until the driver can safely pass at a distance of not less than 3 feet and must safely clear the overtaken bicycle or other non-motorized vehicles, unless the bicycles or other non-motorized vehicles occupy a separated bicycle lane.
+Pedestrians or cyclists who got injured by a negligent driver may seek the services of a personal injury attorney.
+A personal injury attorney can help them get compensated for their injuries and other damages.

 (2) The FDOT has been directed to provide an annual awareness and safety campaign informing the public about the safety precautions to be taken when overtaking a bicycle or other non-motorized vehicle or an electric bicycle.